ANWESHAGUPTA/Business-process-analysis-application-management-system/README.md

-# University Application Management Portal Design for Assistantships
+# Application Management Portal Design for Assistantships

 ## About the Project